samusyrjanen/gentrification-project/doc/REPORT.md

 found to be openly available.
-When it came to data sets, the only problem seemed to be the problem of abundance: For example historical time series of household and personal taxable income were found from multiple data providers, one of which partitioned Helsinki by city district and another doing partition by postal code areas.
+When it came to data sets, the only problem seemed to be the problem of abundance: For example historical time series of household and personal taxable income were found from multiple data providers, one of which partitioned Helsinki by city district and another partitioning Helsinki by postal code areas.
 Another problem was to decide which data sets were the most relevant.
 For instance, income data obviously is crucial, and housing price data probably is important, but how important it is to know the average household size